This Week Was DIFFICULT!

 WOW....it was what I needed to hear!
 I was there to share my wounds with the pastor as I gave him a copy of my book.
 I was also there to gain strength.
 This service was a true blessing.
 Afterwards, I spent quiet time in the cemetery to reflect and to talk with my mom.
 Our daughter had asked me to say hello to her Grandma.

-From there I drove to my hometown and as life happens, I ended up seeing my best childhood friend standing on her porch.
-We ended up spending the day together and we reminisced over 47 years of knowing each other! .....amazing!
-Our moms knew each other and I was blessed to spend time reminiscing over their lives.
+From there I drove to my hometown, and as life happens, I ended up seeing my best childhood friend standing on her porch.
+We ended up spending the day together and we reminisced over our childhood years together.....amazing!
 I never thought that this day would be so full!

-As I drove back home and passed the cemetery on my way, another one of my favorite songs started playing, "You Should Be Here".
-Life is a Journey to be Lived!
-Here's to another Week!
+As I drove back home, another one of my favorite songs started playing, "You Should Be Here" by Cole Swindel.